-- includes 2 anchor plates
+- Includes (2) anchor plates

 The clamp versions are removable, so can be ideal for situations when you take your camper out every once in a while.
-Many of the clamp models come with neoprene pads to prevent any damage to your truck’s paint when using.
+Many of the clamp models come with neoprene pads to prevent any damage to your truck’s paint when used.

 - Wider design fits the newest full size pickups

 You can also get stabilization bars to connect front bed tie-down brackets for even more stability and weight distribution.
 These bars are installed on the inside of the front of your truck bed.

 Frame-mounted tie-downs bolt directly to the truck frame, the strongest part of your truck.
 This lower connection point adds to stability and handling and is strongly recommended for full-height, slide-in campers.

 We used the Torklift Frame-Mount Tie-Downs on the Ford F350 we drove to Alaska with the Lance 1172.

 As the name suggests, these tie-downs secure the truck camper to the bumper of the truck.
 However, bumpers are not as strong as your truck frame or bed.
 If your camper is really heavy (like one of these large truck campers), or you drive it down bumpy roads, you can bend or damage your bumper.

 For this reason, we really do not recommend this type of tie-down system.

 Since the bumper is only in the rear, you would also need to use either a bed-mounted or frame-mounted tie-down for the front of the camper.